 The Diversity Immigrant Visa Program (DV Program) makes up to 50,000 immigrant visas available annually, drawn from random selection among all entries to individuals who are from countries with low rates of immigration to the United States.
 The DV Program is administered by the U.S. Department of State (DOS).
 Most lottery winners reside outside the United States and immigrate through consular processing and issuance of an immigrant visa.

-- USCIS Will Temporarily Suspend Premium Processing for Fiscal Year 2019 H-1B Cap Petitions
+- USCIS Completes Data Entry of Fiscal Year 2019 H-1B Cap Subject Petitions